SaurabPoudel/stack-overflow-survey/README.md

 # stack-overflow-survey
-Computation and analysis of stack overflow survey using various years of data
+Computation and analysis using stack overflow survey data